 - Purchase felt feet for your furniture to prevent scratches.

-Clean Vinyl Flooring with Natural Cleaners In Your Pantry
+How to Clean Vinyl Flooring with Natural DIY Cleaners

 To deep clean your vinyl floor, mix a gallon of water with a cup of apple cider vinegar.
-(White vinegar is a fine substitute.)
-Add a drop of dish soap for extra cleaning power.
+If you don’t have apple cider vinegar, white vinegar is a fine substitute.
+Add a drop of dish soap to the mixture for extra cleaning power.

 Super Solutions for Vinyl Flooring Spots and Shine